 A term for Liverpool, which is on the side of the River Mersey.
 So the Merseyside derby is Liverpool vs. Everton.

 Apparently this refers to anything thrown from the stands onto the pitch.
-I mean, I assume there’s been no actual missiles …
+I mean, I assume there have been no actual missiles …

 MOTD/Match of the Day